Timesaco To Start Public Taxi Service In Rural Areas - UrduPoint

 After successful launch of public taxi service in different cities of the country, the Chinese Service Company, Timesaco is all set to expand its outreach to rural and town areas

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Sep, 2019):After successful launch of public taxi service in different cities of the country, the Chinese Service Company, Timesaco is all set to expand its outreach to rural and town areas.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Sep, 2019 ):After successful launch of public taxi service in different cities of the country, the Chinese Service Company, Timesaco is all set to expand its outreach to rural and town areas.

-"Our company wants to work on removing services' differences between the rural and urban areas and intends to change the rural culture through digitalization and introduce e- commerce culture through introducing company's all five service, Chief Executive Officer of the company Donald Li told APP here on Tuesday.
+"Our company wants to work on removing services' differences between the rural and urban areas and intends to change the rural culture through digitalization and introduce e- commerce culture through introducing company's all five service, Chief Executive Officer of the company Donald Li told APP here.

 Timesaco, he said plans to provide five special services in sectors including transportation, cargo, bank transaction and advertizing, "We will provide a rapid services platform to citizens by launching five special service including the Buraq Taxi Service, Heavy Cargo Delivery , Orders' Delivery, Moving Automated Teller Machines (ATM) and vehicle advertisement facilities under the Umbrella of 'Timesaco' for people of six major cities of Pakistan including twins cities of Rawalpindi Islamabad including the rural areas of the country," he said.